Australian-Imaging-Service/charts/docs/Charts/Operations/Docker-Swarm-with-XNAT.md

 ---

 # Setting up Docker Swarm
-A complete explanation of how to setup Docker Swarm is outside of this document but you can find some useful articles here:
+A complete explanation of how to setup Docker Swarm is outside the scope of this document but you can find some useful articles here:
 https://scalified.com/2018/10/08/building-jenkins-pipelines-docker-swarm/
 https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/
 https://docs.docker.com/engine/swarm/ingress/